andandandand/practical-computer-vision/docs/kagglehub_setup_colab.md

 Datasets are now downloadable through `kagglehub.download_dataset(dataset_name)` in your Colab environment.

-A function like the following allows you to set up `kagglehub`.
+A function like the following allows you to set up `kagglehub` and download a dataset.

 ```python
 import kagglehub